Improved Approximation Algorithms for Capacitated Vehicle Routing with Fixed Capacity: A Further Improvement for Splittable -CVRP

-We also remark that we only consider $\alpha=3/2$ in this section.
-In fact, the approximation ratios for $7/6\leq\alpha< 3/2$ and $k>5$ (which are based on the Hamiltonian cycle $H_{CS}$) in Section~\ref{sec-split-initial} may be further improved in a similar way by using refined lower bounds based on $\MST$ and $\Delta$ provided in this section.
-However, the analysis is sophisticated and a significant improvement for metric TSP seems hard.
-So, we do not present the details here.
+In this section, we mainly consider $\alpha=\frac{3}{2}$.
+For other values of $\alpha$, similar improved results, as in Theorem~\ref{res-intitial-split}, could potentially be obtained by applying the refined lower bounds based on $\MST$ and $\Delta$.
+However, the analysis is sophisticated and achieving significant improvements for metric TSP appears challenging.
+We leave the exploration of this direction for future research.